 Are you concerned about the basics that you need for you and your family?
 You can take the first step today by joining the Pathway of Hope to help you navigate the challenges to a better future.
 To get there, our caseworker will work with you to design a plan around your individual goals, needs and strengths.
-Please contact Mrs. Julie Lewis at (313)822-2800 for more information.
+Please call (313)822-2800 for more information.

 Caring today for your family’s needs while building a strong future can be challenging.
 The Salvation Army team will walk alongside you on your family’s journey:

 Meet with a caseworker to develop your personalized action plan.